IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 | job-card               | JCL jobcard to use when submitting JCL that will run the CICS utility DFHDPLOY.
 If not specified, a default job card will be used.                                                  |
 | target-directory       | Target directory on z/OS to which CICS bundles should be uploaded.                                                                                                                  |

-For example to create a cics-deploy profile:
+For example, to create a cics-deploy profile:

 ```text
 zowe profiles create cics-deploy-profile cics --cicsplex PLEX1 --cics-hlq CICSTS55.CICS720 --cpsm-hlq CICSTS55.CPSM550 --scope CICPY000 --csd-group BUNDGRP1 --target-directory /var/cicsts/bundles --overwrite